martingardner/nodejs-learning-projects/README.md

 * uses yarg
 * uses forecaseio (api.darksky.net) free account up to 1000 hits a day
 * uses the FORECASTIO from .env
+* also has promise version of weather-app that makes use of axios library.
+* for standard callback use "node app.js" for promise version use "node app-promise.js" and then give it --a="" with an address or zip.